-Experience healthier, better-looking legs with treatment for varicose veins in Boca Raton, FL, and Boynton Beach, FL.
+Experience healthier, better-looking legs with treatment for varicose veins in Boca Raton, Boynton Beach, and covering Palm Beach County, FL.

 Varicose veins are characterized by being engorged, purple, and discolored on the surface of the skin.
 They develop as a result of swollen veins that cause blood to pool in the shallow veins of the extremities.
 They are most common in the legs and affect about half of all people over 50.